shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ***

-## Extra Credit: Complete the Git Google Survey
+## Exercise 6: Git Basics Survey

-Complete the [Git Basics Google Survey](https://docs.google.com/forms/d/e/1FAIpQLSezh266Wzhha6HZtSdUQEX1QyvzDuzgWihREqvRgK6AFdLDjg/viewform?usp=sf_link) for extra credit -- this survey discusses Git when used with GitHub (you would use similar commands when working with any Git repository hosting service).
+Complete the [Git Basics Survey](https://docs.google.com/forms/d/e/1FAIpQLSezh266Wzhha6HZtSdUQEX1QyvzDuzgWihREqvRgK6AFdLDjg/viewform?usp=sf_link) which covers some basic Git commands used with GitHub (the process is similar when working with any Git repository hosting service).
 When you provide your answers, make sure that your answers are complete (i.e. include a branch name/file name/message/URL/etc if the command requires it to run successfully).<br>

 There are 20 questions in this survey.
 Many of them can be answered with one Linux Git command, some of which are covered in Exercise 1.
 Other questions (such as the ones on branching and creating a new repo) are not discussed in Exercise 1 (hint: refer to the Git Cheat Sheets and try to see if you can use the commands and implement each step in a test repo).
 Let the instructor know if anything is unclear.<br>